View the answers to the most common questions related to housing and the return to campus this spring.

 The Hump Day Tent will offer additional themed snacks from 6 – 8 pm on Wednesday evenings at the Milford Mall Tent.
 No swipe required.

-Yes, all students (including student-athletes) must provide a negative COVID test prior to returning in January.
+Yes, all students (including student-athletes) must provide a negative nucleic amplification-based molecular diagnostic test (RT-PCR or NAAT) for SARS-CoV-2 in order to access campus in January.
 Students approved to live in campus housing over the winter break must get tested between January 10-15 and provide the test results to the Earle Student Health Center at firstname.lastname@example.org.

 Rapid antigen test results will not be accepted.